devsacti/ITservice/README.md

 # Approaching to Web service Application on Network

-I think WEB-APP can be figuratively 'Electric Vending machine'
+I think WEB-APP can be figuratively mapped with 'Electronic Vending machine'

+the Electronic vending machine you encounter has 'front' and 'back'

-waiting for clients that canbe human(or other calls of web service)
+it is waiting for clients that canbe human(or other calls of web service)

-client like chrome human using calls the WEB-APP(Web service Application) by url
+client like chrome human are using calls the WEB-APP(Web service Application) by URL

-## URL
+## URL : Uniform Resource Locater
 (ex)www.google.com

-Generally, if human user clicks or inserts the certain url,
+Generally, if human user clicks or inserts the certain URL,

-then, url(or internet address) calls the function of WEB-APP
+then, URL(or 'internet address') calls the functions of WEB-APP

-and function provides html documents which is,in other words, Front-End
+and function provides html documents which is, in other words, Front-End

 ### the related : URL vs URI
 abbr

 # communications between Front and Back

-let's assume that you input the url and see the Front-End of WEB-APP
+let's assume that you input the primary url and WEB-APP returns the Front-End of its

-the Electric vending machine you encounter has functions on the 'back'

-Generally, interface of Front-end provides choices of butten mappedn with other urls
+Generally, interface of Front-end provides choices of butten mapped with other urls

+and those urls is mapped with functions of back-side of Electronic Vending Machine

-so, you can access or the control the other resources of back web-service
+so, you can access or the control the functions or other resources of back of web-service

 ## the related : CRUD
 categories of button based on function